India smartphone market to reach 173 mn shipments in 2021

-New Delhi, Aug 20 (IANS) India's smartphone market is set to hit a record high of 173 million units in 2021 at 14 oer cent (on-year) growth, a new report showed on Friday.
+New Delhi: India's smartphone market is set to hit a record high of 173 million units in 2021 at 14 per cent (on-year) growth, a new report showed on Friday.

 More than 100 million smartphones will be shipped in H2 2021 and 5G devices will make up 19 per cent of the overall market, according to Counterpoint Research's India handset quarterly outlook.